aldebaro/FMDP-Visualizer/README.md

 Markov chain underlying the *Markov Decision Process* (MDP), and did not support action nodes.

-TO-DO:
-It is missing to show the action nodes of a FMDP.
-Only the state nodes are shown.

-I also created the fork to support Python 3 and above, and provide some installation advice.
+I also created the fork to support Python 3 and above and provided some installation advice.

 Aldebaro.
 March 2024

 ## Dependencies
 Requirements: `graphviz` and `wxPython`.
 You also need `numpy` and `scipy`.

-Using Conda on Windows, one can create an environment with these dependencies by running `conda create --name fmdp --file .\environments.txt` on the projects root folder and activate it by running `conda activate fmdp`.
+Using Conda on Windows, one can create an environment with these dependencies by running `conda create --name fmdp --file .\environments.txt` on the project root folder and activate it by running `conda activate fmdp`.

 Alternatively, one can also install the require packages in a conda environment using `conda install graphviz python-graphviz wxpython numpy scipy`.
-I recommend using python 3.7.1.
+I recommend using Python 3.7.1.

 Pedro, March 2024.

 ## Usage

-First define the transition probabilities of the MDP in `mdp.py` along with the number of actions and the state labels.
+First, define the transition probabilities of the MDP in `mdp.py` along with the number of actions and the state labels.
 A variant of the standard machine replacement problem is provided as an example in the file.